★ BCA CONQUAS-Driven Engineering-Led Submission-Ready Reports

 HDB BTO and condo, side by side

-• DLP duration: 12 months from key collection.
+• DLP duration: 12 months from key collection, for newly completed flats.

 • Joint inspection: HDB schedules a visit with the main contractor to verify each item.